bruel-gabrielsson/TopologyLayer/README.md

 ## Barcode Return Types

-This currently only applies to the levelset layers in `topologylayer.nn.levelset_cpp`

 The output of extensions will be a tuple of `torch.float` tensors (one tensor for each homology dimension), and a flag indicating whether computation was sub-level set persistence.

 ```python